lamsremi/pyKmeans/README.md

 The objective of a K-means algorithm is to cluster a set of observation into k groups, called means.

-Pros and cons

 #### Lloyds algorithm

 k observations are first randomly chosen from the data set and are used as the initial means [Forgy method].
 Then until the k means aren't moving anymore, one first assign to each of the observation the closest mean [using the Euclidan distance] and secondly one each of the means as the centroid of all the observations assigned to that mean.

-#### Hartigan's method
-??

 ### Python programing

-3 key python concepts were used to implement the different algorihtms:
+3 key python concepts were used to implement the different algorihtms :
 * While compound statement to iterate the computing of the means until they stop moving.
 * Classes and inheritance to model an observation and a mean each inheriting from a List.
-* List comprehensions to computation and code clarity purpose.
+* List comprehensions for computation and code clarity purpose.

 ## Code structure

 The code is structured as follow :
 ```
 pyKmeans
-├- hardigan.py
 ├- lloyd.py
 └- README.md
 ```